How to Order Bees in the Mail

 Published on March 10, 2016

 There are so many great reasons to keep bees on the small, self-sufficient homestead that it is almost a no-brainer.
-If you like to eat from your garden, your squash blossoms, blueberries and apples will all need pollinators.
-And, if you don’t have bees around your place yet, you will definitely want to get a few hives going.
+If you like to eat from your garden, then your squash blossoms, blueberries, and apples will all need pollinators.
+And if you don’t have bees around your place yet, you will definitely want to get a few hives going.
 Whether you want to do it for the honey and beeswax, the pollination, or the relaxing, almost meditative experience of working with bees, now is really the best time to get ready.
 The spring bee-order window is fast closing.

 Online Store Logo